elkebir-group/CORSID/README.md

 corsid_a -f test/NC_045512.fasta -g test/NC_045512.gff \
     -o test/NC_045512.corsid_a.json > test/NC_045512.corsid_a.txt
 ```
-Note that the annotation GFF file is required for CORSID-A.
+Note that the annotation GFF file is required for CORSID-A. The output files will be `test/NC_045512.corsid_a.json`, and `test/NC_045512.corsid_a.txt`.